 A Trojan or Trojan horse is a prevalent type of malware that uses social engineering to trick users into executing malicious code, for example via clicks on links sent through email or instant messages; in other words, the between user interactions become the main vehicle of infection transmission.
 Utilising the business and social network of each victim user and the user-to-user interactions, different types of Trojan malware or Trojan components of compound malware can spread into the larger business and social network communities within an entire organisation.
 Therefore to model Trojan propagation within such an environment, it is important to consider the interactions through email or other types of business or social communications.
-Hence this work focuses on the spread of Trojan malware with an infection vector of phishing emails and other malicious digital communications via corporate social networks.
+Our work focuses on introducing an estimation method that can use the early-life malware infection information to estimate the infection transmission rate per interaction p which can then be used in forecasting systems and simulations.
+This early-life infection data contains real-time interaction, network structure, and incidence information.
+In contrast, related work makes assumptions on the infection parameter pwhen modelling and simulating the infection spread.
+The main novelty of our current approach is that we can infer the infection properties even if the type of infection has not been seen before.
+Such attacks are referred to as zero-day attacks, against which security defences in place have no means to detect or defend.
+Conventional mitigation measures may only be known after the malware has been studied for some time.